Interview with Teddy Fairfax on the Occasion of His Arrival at Pimlico Wilde Fine Art Dealers

 Why Is He Doing This?

-Other than the obvious answer—for the drama—Teton’s skydive is meant to raise awareness (and funds) for the gallery’s efforts to push boundaries in the art world.
+Other than the obvious answer,for the sheer fun,Teton’s skydive is meant to raise awareness (and funds) for the gallery’s efforts to push boundaries in the art world.
 And also, because according to Teton:

 “Sometimes, you just need to yeet yourself into the unknown to feel truly alive.”